psyrcare-code/PsyRCare/README.md

 <div id="introMessage"></div>

 <div id="mainSection">
-  <div id="chooseText">Choose the session that feels right for you
+  <div id="chooseText">Choose the session that feels right for you,
-  All offers are free until the end of February. </div>
+  all offers are free until the end of February. </div>
   <div id="chooseSub">Take your time.
 This space is yours.</div>

   <div class="offers-container">